07

 With the sweetest face!

-2 of the smaller trees.
+Two of the smaller trees.
 Snapped and mangled.
 We think the groundhog may have said something like, “You have got to be kidding!
 This yard is not for me.
 I don’t care how much birdseed is on the ground!”

 The female.
 Fox photos by Mark R. in central Illinois.

-And my good friend Mark R. from here in central Illinois sent me this photo.
-He has foxes!
-An adult – which he and I both think is ‘Mom’ and 3 kits.
-He lives in a neighborhood of houses with good-sized lots and mature landscaping.
-Not all of his neighbors are thrilled about this.
-And neither is Mark’s cat Hazel who is an indoor-outdoor cat.
-He and I did talk about Hazel some months ago.
-Mark did not want to keep her inside all the time, but also wanted to protect birds and small mammals from her predatory ways – she is fed quite well by him and his family.
-I posted the video he sent of her and if you look closely, you will see she wears a collar with a bell attached.
-The bell does give prey an alert – a head start.
-Mark also sent videos of the foxes – click on Videos on this website’s menu.
+He and I talked about Hazel months ago.
+Mark didn’t want to keep her inside all the time, but also wanted to protect birds and small mammals from her predatory ways.
+She’s fed quite well by him and his family.
+I posted the video he sent, and if you look closely, you’ll see she wears a collar with a bell attached.
+The bell gives prey an alert—a head start.
+Mark also sent videos of the foxes—click on Videos in this website’s menu.

-When the sun has set and darkness has fallen, why not take some time and sit outside on your deck, patio, or balcony.
+When the sun has set and darkness has fallen, why not take some time and sit outside on your deck, patio, or balcony?
 Sit as quietly as you can.
 Just watch and listen.
 You may be surprised at who your neighbors really are!